Pedestals, social media & the growing culture of cancellations

 Find out next time on Dra- oh, sorry I got a little carried away!

-I just have a genuine curiosity for why everyone is getting cancelled left and right.
-Maybe I'm making it deeper than what it needs to be (story of my life), but I just think that cancelling someone has become more of the trendy thing to do as opposed to actually making the decision to no longer support those whose mistakes aren't really mistakes, lack moral competency, and who don't even try to do better.
+I just have a genuine curiosity for why everyone is getting canceled left and right.
+Maybe I'm making it deeper than what it needs to be (story of my life), but I just think that canceling someone has become more of the trendy thing to do as opposed to actually making the decision to no longer support those whose mistakes aren't really mistakes, lack moral competency, and who don't even try to do better.

 It's easy to cancel someone when you're not in the same position as them.
 People are people regardless of their status.

 Hopefully, some of what I said made the slightest bit of sense to you, but if not and you've read this far down....

 Thanks for reading, and don't forget...
 Be great! xoxo.